emregecer/restaurant-locator/README.md

 A Spring Boot application to locate nearby restaurants

 ## Getting Started
-- Just run RestaurantLocatorApplication with Java24 with `./mvnw spring-boot:run` command.
 - If you would like to run the application in a Docker container, you can build the Docker image with `./mvnw clean package` and then run it with `docker-compose up --build`.
-- During the application startup, src/main/resources/restaurant.json will be loaded from the classpath into an in-memory repository (LocationDataLoader).
+- During the application startup, src/main/resources/restaurant.json will be loaded from the classpath into Postgres database.
 - Once the application is running, you can access the API documentation at http://localhost:8080/swagger-ui/index.html or http://localhost:8080/v3/api-docs.

 ## Technical Stack
 - Java 24
 - Spring Boot 3.5.4
+- Postgis15 (PostgreSQL15 with spatial index) for persistence and spatial-indexed location coordinates
 - Spring Validator for validating incoming requests
 - Lombok and MapStruct for reducing boilerplate code
-- Junit 5, Mockito and AssertJ for unit and integration testing
+- Junit 5, Mockito, AssertJ and TestContainers for unit and integration testing
 - Swagger/OpenAPI 3.0 for API documentation
 - Docker for containerization